Is teaching expertise really necessary for an academic career?

 “Pure” teaching professorships are rare.

 In these cases, pure teaching professor positions may be opened, but often they are only part-time.
 They also may have limited career opportunities if their performance over the years is benchmarked with professors who do research.
-These positions may be explicitly limited to grow only to a defined level, such as assistant professor, because for higher levels (associate or full professor) good or excellent research output is demanded.
+These positions may be explicitly limited to grow only to a defined level, such as assistant professor or lecturer, because for higher levels (Reader or associate or full professor) good or excellent research output is demanded.

-If you want to become a professor, make a clear career decision!
+If you want to become a tenured professor, make a clear career decision!

 To prepare well for a career as a professor in science, you must decide which type of career path you want to follow.
 There are two extremes in the spectrum of possible academic careers: either you focus on becoming a “High impact factor professor” or a “Specialist professor.”